What to expect at St Gabriel’s!

 And how do I know when we are supposed to say something aloud?

 It will be printed in bold in the service sheet

 Don’t worry – we usually sing unaccompanied as we dont have anyone to play the piano or organ.
 Try and join in as it goes along.
 No one will mind if you don’t sing.

 Who is the Vicar?
 Who else takes services?

-Elaine is the Vicar, Alec is a curate (he’s got L plates) and Glenys is a retired minister.
-Peter and Michael are licensed lay readers who can take Morning Prayer services.
+Elaine is the Vicar, Janine is a curate (she’s got L plates).
+Peter and Rita are licensed lay readers who can take Morning Prayer services.

 Does it matter if my baby makes a noise?